WUSTL-CSE222-FS18/studio-01-s1-finer-miller/README.md

 ***Q2.1 Without reviewing the cards, provide three examples of each type of card along with a brief description (try your best).
 Add your answers as a sub-list for each type here:***
 - Criteria
+  * Sustainability - is the product green and goof for the environment
+  * User friendly - Easy to use
+  * Utility - Is it useful to the customer
 - Things
+  * Shirt - Wearable
+  * watch - wearable
+  * Pet - animal
 - Services
+  * stock exchange - data about stocks rising and dropping
+  * weather - data about weather in certain areas
+  * mail - send and receive information
 - Feedback
+  * light - a light on the object blinks
+  * sound - object beeps or creates audible speech
+  * text - send information displayed as text
 - Human Actions
+  * tilt - user tilts object
+  * shake - user shakes object
+  * lift - user lifts object
 - Missions
+  * teleportation - acts as if user is in different locations
+  * safe keeping - makes sure belongings don't get away
+  * enjoyable object - object with little you utility but is enjoyable

 ### Contrast

 ***Q2.2 In Studio 0 you were supposed to evaluate three examples of IoT.
 In many cases the examples may not be able to be represented using the cards.
 Provide some examples of cards that you think should be added to the deck, either based on the examples from Studio 0, or from this Studio, or based on your own interests.
 Be sure to specify the suit (Mission, Thing, Services, Human Interactions, Feedback, and Criteria) as well as a brief description:***

+Safe - Criteria, the product has to be safe for the user

+Walk and run - Human Interactions, different feedback depending on state of activity

+Save money - Mission, tells you to do something in order to save money.